 Steven Novella, MD, academic clinical neurologist at Yale University School of Medicine wrote:

 …reducing free radicals is not a panacea.
 Free radicals are part of normal physiology and are used not only as part of the necessary function of the immune system but in many regulatory systems.
 Suppressing free radicals may therefore cause more harm than good.

 Of course that’s not really happening (Earthing/Grounding electrons neutralizing free radicals), so we don’t need to worry about that.

 Electrons do not flow out of the earth and into people

 Earthing proponents claim that when you are grounded (bare feet touching the earth, or using one of their grounding products they’re happy to sell you), electrons flow up out of the earth and into your body making you feel wonderful and curing diseases.
 At the same time, “bad” electrons are flowing out of the body and down into the earth.
 They do not explain how electrons can flow both out and into the earth at the same time.

-It is generally agreed among physicists that the surface of the earth usually has a slight negative charge – so small it’s almost unmeasurable.
-That charge varies somewhat depending on weather conditions, but for all practical purposes, the earth’s surface is electrically neutral.
+It is generally agreed among physicists that the surface of the earth usually has a slight negative charge – often so small it’s almost unmeasurable.
+That charge varies somewhat depending on weather and atmospheric conditions, but for all practical purposes, the earth’s surface is almost electrically neutral.
 Otherwise, how could grounding a home’s wiring system or appliances possibly work?